Meningitis is inflammation of the three membranes (meninges) that line the brain and spinal cord.

 Fungal infections are treated with IV antifungal medication.
 Your baby will most likely have to get treatment in the hospital for a month or more.
 This is because fungal infections are hard to get rid of.

-Vaccines can prevent many, but not all, kinds of meningitis if they’re given as recommended by the CDC.
-None are 100 percent effective, so even babies that are vaccinated can get meningitis.
+Vaccines can prevent many, but not all, kinds of meningitis if they’re given as recommended by the

 Note that although there’s a “meningitis vaccine,” it’s for one specific type of bacterial meningitis called meningococcal meningitis.
 It’s generally recommended for older children and teens in the United States.
 It’s not used in babies.